Souvik-clr/RealTime_chat_Application/README.md

 Changing Rooms: Users can seamlessly switch between rooms by selecting from the available options in the room list.
 This action updates the user's current room.

 Handling Disconnections: When a user disconnects, they are gracefully removed from the list of active users, and remaining users receive timely notifications.

+## Technologies Utilized:
+# Socket.io 🚀: Enables real-time, bidirectional, and event-based communication, forming the backbone of this application.
+# Node.js and Express.js 🛠️: Power the server, ensuring fast and scalable network applications.
+# Docker 🐳: Containerizes the application for easy deployment and portability.